anulav2/hid-sp18-513/tutorial/ssh-config.md

 	ssh-add

-If this did not work, delete your keys with rm ~/.ssh/id* and follow the instructions again.
+If this did not work, delete your keys using the command :

+	rm ~/.ssh/id*

+and follow the instructions again.